cobaltway/git-remote-update/README.md

 This library exposes a single object to watch for a remote git repo changes, and to update a local git repo.
 It is intended to work well with github.

-Its process is quite simple, and was **not** designed to handle out of the box situations where the updated code has received commits from another source than the watched on.
-By the way, it is quite generic so it probably can be easely used to do so.
+Its process is quite simple, and was **not** designed to handle out-of-the-box situations where the updated code has received commits from another source than the one watched.
+By the way, it is quite generic so it probably can be easily used to do so.

 The git client used is the excellent [nodegit](http://www.nodegit.org/).